 When the Interface configuration page opens, select IPv4 and IPv6 and turn off automatic DNS IP settings.
 Then type the custom Cloudflare DNS IP addresses you want to use.

 How to add Cloudflare DNS on Ubuntu Linux

 On the Interface configuration page, turn off the Automatic DNS configuration.
 Then type the Cloudflare DNS IPs.
 You should select both the IPv4 and IPv6 tabs and enter Cloudflare DNS IP addresses.

 When you’re done, click the green Apply button to save your changes.

-You can configure individual computer DNS settings however, the best way is to change the DNS configuration at the router’s level adding Cloudflare DNS on your router ensures that all the devices connected to your router will automatically be configured with Cloudflare’s DNS IP addresses.
+You can configure individual computer DNS settings; however, changing the DNS configuration at the router’s level is the best way.
+Adding Cloudflare DNS on your router ensures that all the devices connected to your router will automatically be configured with Cloudflare’s DNS IP addresses.

 That’s it!
-Your devices should have the fastest and more private DNS systems.
+Your devices should have the fastest and most private DNS systems.